csahithi/image-manipulation/IME Project/README.txt

 This class extends the older model class 'ImageProcessingModelImpl'.
 The new interface is created to support new features like blur ,sharpen, greyscale, sepia and dither.

+We have created a new Interface  'Image' and implemented that in 'RGBImage' class.We have also created new Interface 'Pixel' and implemented that in 'RGBPixel' class.

 Controller
 ------------
 In addition to reading and writing ppm files,in this version our controller supports reading and